 Opal comes from the word Úpala.
 This means gemstone in old Indian.
 The opal captures all colors of the rainbow.
 Many people adore it.
 So it’s no surprise the Romans called the opal “the King of Gemstones”.
 To this day, opals make very fine stones in different kind of jewelry.

 November’s birthstone is the Topaz.
 The mineral and semi-precious topaz comes in many colors.
-Often it is yellow-goldish, but also white, blue, green and grey are not uncommon.
+Often it is yellow-goldish, but also white, blue, green and grey are not uncommon fit athletic.
 Topaz can even be entirely colorless, just like a diamond.
 When heated, it can turn blue or pink.
 The topaz stands for:

 - Happiness and love